COMP2160-Game-Development/Prac-07/README.md

 Read the code and answer the following:
 * Where does player death get processed?
 How do you know what caused the death?
 * Where does player scoring get processed?
-How could you record the number of missiles, radar, and power cells destroyed?
+How could you record the number of missiles, radar, and fusion cores destroyed?
 * Where are checkpoints processed?

 ### Data Management Plan